Plan your next trip to this serene Adelaide Hills conservation park with these tips from our park insiders.

 Just 22 kilometres south-east of Adelaide’s CBD, this park offers stunning SA landscapes, up-close-and-personal wildlife experiences, and serene gullies where babbling creeks are the only sounds you’ll hear.

-1. Measdays loop hike (4 kilometres)
+1. Measdays loop hike (4 km)

 Don’t be put off by the steep start to this hike, it quickly levels off and is a great one for kids and families.
 You can extend your hike by taking on one of the many adjoining trails.

 During winter, the gully is bursting with life.
 Velvety, lime green moss covers the boulders while an array of native fungi can be discovered nestled in the under-growth.
-Why not take the Fungi of the Adelaide Hills fact sheet along and tick off as many as you can?
+Why not take the Fungi of the Adelaide Hills fact sheetalong and tick off as many as you can?

 Insider tip – unlike the Waterfall Gully carpark, you won’t have trouble getting a park at the Measdays lookout.

 2. The Tin Lines Ruins, Keirs Ruins and Chinaman’s Hut

-Sir Samuel Davenport owned much of Cleland Conservation Park in the latter half of the 19th century.
-Davenport established orchards, gardens and grazed sheep in the northern section of the park under the supervision of a shepherd named John Keir.
+Sir Samuel Davenport owned much of Cleland National Park in the latter half of the 19th century.
+Davenport established orchards and gardens and grazed sheep in the northern section of the park, under the supervision of a shepherd named John Keir.

-3. Crafers to Mt Lofty link trail (4.5 kilometres)
+3. Crafers to Mt Lofty link trail (4.5 km)

 4. Perched swamps

-5. Cleland Wildlife Park featuring three cheeky brothers
+5. Cleland Wildlife Park

-Check out Insider Guide: Cleland Conservation Park for an insight into one of the passionate people that cares for this scenic park.
+Check outInsider Guide: Cleland National Parkfor an insight into one of the passionate people who cares for this scenic park.